hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 PgUp - Go one Tab to the Right
 PgDn - Go one Tab to the Left
 INS - Focus Address bar
-Del (hold 0.5 second) - Copy URL (Activate Bottom "Notepad++", KeyWait CTRL+V and Activate Bottom "Firefox" is disabled)
+Del (hold) - copy URL.
+Activate bottom Notepad++, keywait CTRL+V and activate bottom Firefox is disabled
 ```

 ▶️***To enable the modified interface, you need the "chrome" folder and the "user.js" file*** (be careful with this file - it makes a "permanent" change to the program settings = to undo the changes, it is not enough to delete it, but you have to manually edit the preferences in "about:config".
-The way to avoid this manual modification is to backup the file "prefs.js") ***copy into your Firefox profile (about:profiles)***
+The way to avoid this manual modification is to backup the file "prefs.js") ***copy into your Firefox profile (about:profiles)***.
+If you don't want to modify web content, just delete ```userContent.css``` file.
+If you want to return removed icons and some other small things, just delete upper "Delete me" part in ```userChrome.css``` file (CSS 132+)

 Firefox installers can be extracted by WinRar/7-Zip and then used without installation.
 Profiles can be manually created and run via ***firefox.exe -p***
 <br/>